-- Record the responses of the person you are interviewing and everyone in their house on separate answer sheets.
-For example, if Hassan's household has 4 family members, you will only interview Hassan, but you will record his answers to all the questions for each member of his family on 4 different answer sheets. - Group the answer sheets that belong to members of the same household together and write house 1, house 2, etc on top of the page.
+- What is the highest level of education of everyone in your house? - o Not enrolled in school or college - o Enrolled in school or college - o Completed school or college - Can you and everyone in your house read and write? - o Yes - o No (write the number of household members who are unable to read and write) - What is the occupation of each person? - o <insert occupation categories> - Create answer sheets following the template below for each person you interview: - Record the responses of the person you are interviewing and everyone in their house on separate answer sheets.
+For example, if Hassan's household has 4 family members, you will only interview Hassan, but you will record his answers to all the questions for each member of his family on 4 different answer sheets. - Group the answer sheets that belong to members of the same household together and write household 1, household 2, etc at top of the page.